 However, I still prefer to add real food containing fresh vitamins that have not been destroyed by processing.

-8. Why do so many vets still subscribe to the outdated philosophies of pet nutrition?
+8. Why do so many vets subscribe to the traditional philosophies of pet nutrition?

 9. Is all kibble bad?